kroy1809/Calculator/README.md

-# Standard Calculator Web Application Using Flask-SocketIO & Deployed in Heroku
+# Standard Calculator Web Application Using Flask-SocketIO

 ## Introduction
 This is a standard calculator application, implemented using Flask-SocketIO with the app deployed in Heroku.